Cappella Mediteranea

 Atys poses a simple question: how do we express what we feel?
 The Baroque period was characterised by unbridled emotion, teaching us that it is only by virtue of form that emotions acquire true meaning.
 The dancers of the Ballet du Grand Théâtre embody this tale of the unspoken and the repressed, while the singers lend their voices to characters who are battling with the revelation of their feelings.
 The cast is lead by the angelic soprano of Ana Quintans (Sangaride) and the powerful tenor of Matthew Newlin (Atys).

-Performed for the first time at Geneva’s Grand Théâtre
+For the first time ever at the Grand Théâtre de Genève

 Performance running time: 2 hours 55 minutes with intermission